wanghaisheng/responsive-landing-page-starter/content/blog/en/a-better-way-of-creating-android-views-with-jetpackcompose.md

 ---
 # A Bit Of History

-Users are interacting with the application via various screens usually composed of multiple Views.
-The way developers deal with these user interactions has been changing a lot during the Android platform lifetime by using multiple patterns.
-In the early days, developers were using Model-View-Controller then Model-View-Presenter (or Model-View-Intent), and finally, we moved to the Model-View-ViewModel pattern recommended by Google.
+Users are interacting with the application via various screens, usually composed of multiple Views.
+The way developers deal with these user interactions has changed a lot during the Android platform lifetime by using multiple patterns.
+In the early days, developers were using Model-View-Controller then Model-View-Presenter (or Model-View-Intent).
+Finally, we moved to the Model-View-ViewModel pattern recommended by Google.
 The “view manager” has evolved (Controller/Presenter/ViewModel), but the “View” part itself hasn’t changed that much.
-The biggest change was the usage of Fragment as building blocks for UI instead of Activities like in the early days.
+The most significant change was the usage of Fragment as building blocks for UI instead of Activities like in the early days.

-Through all this time we were mostly using XML to define layouts for the application views.
-We could define these views using code-only, but this approach has its downsides.
-Usually, applications may have few complex, dynamic views defined in code, but most of the application layouts are still defined in XML files nowadays.
+Through all this time, we were primarily using XML to define layouts for the application views.
+Of course, we could define these views using code-only, but this approach has its downsides.
+Usually, applications may have few complex, dynamic views defined in code, but most application layouts are still defined in XML files nowadays.

 In the meantime, Kotin language was introduced and had this cool feature that allowed to define views using custom Kotln DSL.
-This was a cool concept, but it has never gained enough attention from the Android developer community.
-It had its issues but the biggest ones were not supporting advanced use cases and, lack official support from Android Studio.
+This feature was a cool concept, but it has never gained enough attention from the Android developer community.
+It had its issues, but the biggest ones were not supporting advanced use cases and lacked official support from Android Studio.

 ## Why JetPack Compose

-Some time ago Google decided to unify the way we develop Android applications.
+Some time ago, Google decided to unify the way we develop Android applications.
 As a part of the [JetPack](https://jetpack.com/) suite, Google unified many aspects of Android application creation.
 From navigation, through database access to background jobs, and much more.
-Google has provided a solid foundation to help developers follow best practices and reduce boilerplate code.
-As a part of this family comes the [JetPack Compose](https://developer.android.com/jetpack/compose) – a new and way of dealing with UI.
-JetPack Compose utilizes Kotlin and custom DSL language that allows to configure screen layouts, define themes, manage view state and add UI animations.
+In addition, Google has provided a solid foundation to help developers follow best practices and reduce boilerplate code.
+As a part of this family comes the [JetPack Compose](https://developer.android.com/jetpack/compose) – a new way of dealing with UI.
+JetPack Compose utilizes Kotlin and custom DSL language to configure screen layouts, define themes, manage view state and add UI animations.
 All of this is achieved via a declarative approach that is already widely spread in ReactNative, Flutter, and iOS apps.

 ## JetPack Compose In Practice

-We have a little bit of background, so now let’s take a quick look at how we can use JetPack Compose and what we can do with this toolkit.
+We have a little background, so now let’s take a quick look at how we can use JetPack Compose and what we can do with this toolkit.
 First of all, we have to use Android Studio Arctic Fox 2020.3.1 (or newer).
-Then we have to create a new Android project (in the *Select a Project Template* window, select *Empty Compose Activity* and click *Next*).
+Then we have to create a new Android project (Select a Project Template window, select Empty Compose Activity and click Next).

 > Detailed instruction can below found [here](https://developer.android.com/jetpack/compose/setup).